 - The Charlotte Observer – Sunday, June 9, 1901, p3

 - The Charlotte Observer, Tuesday, March 24, 1903, p3; also Salisbury Evening Sun – Tuesday, July 7, 1903, p1

-- As early as 1909, Laney et al give the publication date of the Rowan County map as 1903 (Laney, Francis Baker, and Katharine Hill Wood.
+- As early as 1909, Laney et al give the date of the Rowan County map as 1903 (Laney, Francis Baker, and Katharine Hill Wood.
 1909.
 Bibliography of North Carolina geology, mineralogy and geography: with a list of maps.
 Raleigh: E.M.
 Uzzell & Co., State Printers and Binders; Entry #654, p348).
-Laney gives the date as 1903 since “November 1903” is printed at bottom center of the map; perhaps that is when Miller completed his revised manuscript.
-However the map was not published until 1904; a very small 1904 copyright imprint is at the bottom right of the map.
-The earliest mention in newspapers of the published Rowan County map is the 6 April 1904 issue of the Charlotte Observer, stating that the first copies of the map arrived in Salisbury on 4 April 1904.
+Perhaps the map was published with a date imprint of 1903.
+However, the earliest mention in newspapers of the published Rowan County map is 6 April 1904 issue of the Charlotte Observer, stating that the first copies of the map arrived in Salisbury on 4 April 1904.

 - Greensboro Daily News, Friday, June 28, 1907, p3.